 Zahran, S., Laidlaw, MAS, McElmurry, S., Filippelli, GM., Taylor, M. (2013).
 Linking source and effect: Resuspended soil lead, air lead, and children’s blood lead levels in Detroit, Michigan.
 Environmental Science and Technology.

 Zahran, S, Breunig, IM, Link, BG, Weiler, S. (2013).
-A quasi-experimental analysis of maternal altitude exposure to infant birth weight.
+A quasi-experimental analysis of maternal altitude exposure and infant birth weight.
 American Journal of Public Health.

 Zahran, S., D. Tavani, S. Weiler.
 (2013).
 Daily variation in natural disaster casualties: Information flows, safety, and opportunity costs in tornado versus hurricane strikes.
 Risk Analysis